 For most people, a home is the biggest asset they own.
 If you live in an area with strong price appreciation, you might not want to sell something that’s could be worth a lot more money in a few years.

-If you own a home valued at $1,000,000 and the annual rate of appreciation in your area is 8-10 percent or better, selling now could mean losing out on hundreds of thousands of dollars in just a few years.
+If you own a new homes in Billings MT valued at $1,000,000 and the annual rate of appreciation in your area is 8-10 percent or better, selling now could mean losing out on hundreds of thousands of dollars in just a few years.
 If you think the market is going to remain that strong while you’re out of town, it could certainly be worth it to maintain your ownership of the property.

 Peace of mind